calumvc/FreeToFly/README.md

 ## A simple game for 404 pages

-Created for FreeToBooks Hackathon Challenge at *Do You Have The Guts 2025*
+Created for FreeToBooks Hackthon Challenge at *Do You Have The Guts 2025*

 ## ![Plane](./assets/plane.png) Testing